 The Craving Monster Within

+Food cravings are one of the main reasons a diet fails.
+There are underlying issues that drive the cravings of some types of foods.
+These underlying issues must be dealt with before a person can have success with a weight loss program.
+The strongest of willpower will buckle under the onslaught of multiple voices screaming “Feed me!”.
 “I can’t help myself “we cry, in our defense as we indulge in our favorite foods.
 What in the world is going on inside of me, I wonder?
 Why can’t I get a grip on this?
 Once again you are shot out of the sky, flaming towards terra firma wondering why you even tried in the first place to better your health picture.
+I have good news!
+There is hope!
+Let’s pull back the curtain and take a look behind the scene and see what’s really going on.
+Food cravings may be due to a nutritional deficiency or an emotional issue.
+In this blog we will talk about the nutritional side.

 Because we cannot process the nutrients in certain foods, our body craves more of that food to satisfy its’ need.
 The more we eat the more we crave.
 It is an endless cycle of torment.
 By definition, this condition is called a food intolerance or sensitivity.
 This is the body’s inability to break food down into their nutritional components.
 This is different from a food allergy which triggers an immune response.
 There are three main cravings; they are carbohydrates, proteins, or fats.
 Or in some cases there can be a combination of these three.